J O S E T T E U R S O

 “For me, drawing and painting parallel the act of seeing and are the most direct links to private time with the physical world.
 Despite the urgency of my process, as I work, time still slows down.
 My work becomes a record of this exploration and a reflection of my inherent energy and reason for living.” - Josette Urso, 2017

-The artist is the recipient of grants from The Adolph and Ester Gottlieb Foundation and The Pollack-Krasner Foundation and has been honored with residencies at Yaddo Foundation, UCross Foundation, Millay Foundation in the United States as well as residencies in Spain, Germany, Ireland, Cambodia and Taiwan.
-Urso’s artwork has been acquired by numerous museums and private collections worldwide, including the Bronx Museum of the Arts, NY, The Tampa Museum of Art, FL, Stadtmuseum, Schwandorf, Germany and Springfield Museum of Art, Springfield, OH, to name a few.
-She lives and works in New York.
+The artist is the recipient of grants from The Adolph and Esther Gottlieb Foundation, The Pollock-Krasner Foundation, The Basil H. Alkazzi Award, USA and the Ruth and Harold Chenven Foundation and has been honored with residencies at Yaddo, Ucross Foundation, and The Millay Colony for the Arts in the United States, as well as residencies in Spain, France, Germany, Ireland, Cambodia and Taiwan.
+Urso’s artwork has been acquired by numerous museums and private collections worldwide, including The Bronx Museum of the Arts, Bronx, NY, Tampa Museum of Art, Tampa, FL, Stadtmuseum, Schwandorf, Germany and Springfield Museum of Art, Springfield, OH, to name a few.
+She lives and works in Brooklyn, NY.